zhantewei2/angular-aot-webpack/README.md

 You should rename `'babelrc'` to `'.babelrc'` before you run the program;

 <br>
-ProdServer default of url : `'/router/'`,And you can edit it what is in the `'./config/prod-server/prod-server.js'`
+ProdServer default of url is `'/router/'`,And you can edit it what is in the `'./config/prod-server/prod-server.js'`